crackcomm/ocaml-boxroot/README.md

 wrapping the function, so we could initially expect a large overhead for boxroot over local roots.

-The performance advantage of local roots over boxroots disappears around N=3 in this micro-benchmark.
+The performance advantage of local roots over boxroots disappears with greater values of N in this micro-benchmark.
+A high value of N is not only relevant for deep call chains, but also of functions containing many calls to functions manipulating ocaml values.

 Our conclusions:
 - Using boxroots is competitive with local roots.